mamoc-blog/mamoc-blog/README.md

 `npm run dev`
 This will start the Next.js development server.
 You can now access your application by navigating to http://localhost:3000 in your browser.

-Running the Application
-To run the application in production mode, use:

 Additional Notes
 This project uses Sass for styling.
 Make sure any Sass files follow the .scss file extension.